asppsa/rusty_lru/README.md

 for Ruby.
 It uses [Rutie](https://rubygems.org/gems/rutie) to wrap the [Rust](https://rust-lang.org/)'s [lru](https://crates.io/crates/lru) crate.

 From a Ruby perspective, the API is close to that of the `Hash` class.
-Like a Hash, values can be any object whatsoever, and keys can be any object that responds to `#hash` and `#eql?` correctly.
 It differs in that it will never grow beyond a capped number of key-value pairs, which makes it suitable to use as a cache.

 ## Installation